 With Optimized User Engagement Flows, Expectations Are Growing

 With these streamlined ways to engage users, which they prefer, user expectations rise: both for accuracy and correctness of the transaction, as well as responsiveness.
 In theory, the technology is there: backed by strong cloud services, artificial intelligence algorithms and strong voice recognition engines.
-But one should recognize this is a tremendous expansion to the user interface, one that should be handled carefully and with plenty of testing, as some are learning and as shown is this humorous clip:
+But one should recognize this is a tremendous expansion to the user interface, one that should be handled carefully and with plenty of testing.

 More Than Just Chatbots